 To make things even easier, we have prepared a number of templates to help you collect important information throughout the year.
 Having all this information to provide your accountant at tax time is not only more efficient, it may save you money, too!

 In order to take advantage of most expat tax deductions, you must qualify as an expat through the Bona Fide Residence Test or Physical Presence Test.
 To evaluate your residency status, your accountant may need detailed records of your time spent in the US.
-This template helps you to keep an ongoing record of that travel, so you don’t have to dig through travel itineraries come tax time!
+It helps you to keep an ongoing record of that travel, so you don’t have to dig through travel itineraries come tax time!

 Finalizing Your Return